You are located in service: Public Key Certificates

 Step 9:

-You need to use openssl to create a .p12 file from your private.pem (step 4), your cert.pem, and your cert_chain.pem.
+You need to use openssl to create a .p12 file from your private_key.pem (step 4) and your cert.pem (step 9).

-<passin> is the password for the private.pem and <passout> is the password for the .p12 file.
+<passout> is the password you set for the .p12 file.

 How did this content help you?